riddhinsanghvi/Abnormal-Activity-Detection/README.md

 - Ensure to adjust file paths and parameters according to your specific data and environment.
 - GPU acceleration is recommended for faster processing.

----

-Feel free to adjust any sections to better fit your specific requirements!